optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 ##### Scaling, error handling and multistart

-In contrast to logging, scaling, error handling and multistart are deeply baked into estimagic's minimize function.
+In contrast to logging, scaling, error handling and multistart are deeply baked into optimagic's minimize function.
 Therefore, it does not make sense to create abstractions for these features that would make them replaceable components that can be switched out for other implementations by advanced users.
 Most of these features are already perceived as advanced and allow for a lot of configuration.